dennis-grinwald/SPARQL2GF/README.md

 # SPARQL2GF
-This is an attempt to translate SPARQL-queries into a GraphFrames query
+This is an attempt to translate SPARQL-query into a GraphFrame query

+MotifPattern - Fix Bug with double directed Ttriple MotifFilter - TBD
+MotifProjection - TBD